On this page 6

 - Not publicly stated

-Typical inspection sequence: Typical sequence: Submit OSSF application and plans, receive approval and authorization to begin construction, request inspection before covering system, receive Notice of Approval after successful inspection.
+Typical sequence: Typical sequence: Submit OSSF application and plans, receive approval and authorization to begin construction, request inspection before covering system, receive Notice of Approval after successful inspection.

 Systems not approved may not be used until deficiencies are corrected and the system is re-inspected and approved.